Establishing Awesome Credit With Zero Experience

 Your credit history is usually comprised of an average and is the average of all open accounts divided by the number of accounts you have.The goal is to continue to increase this number so that lenders can have a clear image of how you handle credit over time and that you are a responsible spender.

-New Credit – 10% of your score is based on New Credit accounts.
+10% of your score is based on new credit accounts.

-This means that being approved for new credit will increase your score.
+This means that being approved for new credit will increase your score, but not by a lot over all.

 This happens for many reasons, it can increase available credit which can lower your credit utilization, and it can add to the types of credit you have (loans, revolving, etc.).